vesuxyz/docs/docs/user-guides/borrow.md

 sidebar_position: 7
 ---

 Borrow one token using another as collateral.
-This guide explains how to open and close a borrow position using the Pro interface on Vesu.
+This guide explains how to open and close a borrow position using the PRO mode.

 Vesu also offers a [LITE](./lite-mode.md) and a [BTCFI](./btcfi-mode.md) mode, designed for users who want a more guided borrowing experience with curated default markets.